ARC: Consistent, Low-Latency Delivery via Receiver-Side Scheduling: Analytic Analysis and Concrete Examples

 Although the \(\lambda \to 0\) regime yields clean analytical expressions and sharp upper envelope tracking under exponent asymmetry, choosing \(\lambda\) too small is undesirable in practice.
 The rate at which the offset approaches its steady state is governed by a contraction whose speed is proportional to \(\lambda\), so the convergence time grows on the order of \(1/\lambda\).
 In realistic network settings the path delay can fluctuate or the sending rate can shift on short timescales, and very small values of \(\lambda\) cause the scheduler to react too slowly to such global changes.

 Similarly, \(\varepsilon\) cannot be chosen too small.
-When objects are consistently recovered early after an upward fluctuation in the projected release time, the downward correction is driven by the low step with gain \(\lambda_\ell = \varepsilon \cdot \lambda\).
+When blocks are consistently recovered early after an upward fluctuation in the projected release time, the downward correction is driven by the low step with gain \(\lambda_\ell = \varepsilon \cdot \lambda\).
 If \(\varepsilon\) is too small, the projected release time decreases only very slowly, causing extended periods during which early recoveries do not meaningfully reduce the offset.
 This slows the reaction to downward trends in recovery times and reduces the scheduler’s ability to realign with the upper envelope.

 In general there is a tradeoff between \(\lambda\) and \(\varepsilon\).
 Smaller \(\lambda\) slows global responsiveness, while smaller \(\varepsilon\) slows downward adjustments following early recoveries.
-Both parameters should therefore be kept large enough to ensure timely reactions to changing conditions, while still small enough to smooth the inter-release times of objects and maintain a stable release cadence.
+Both parameters should therefore be kept large enough to ensure timely reactions to changing conditions, while still small enough to smooth the inter-release times of blocks and maintain stable release timing.